-Did you know that we accept Blue Cross Blue Shield?
+Did you know that we accept Blue Cross Blue Shield, Medica and Medicare?
 Find out if your nutrition appointment is covered by insurance!

 Lon always considered himself to be healthy and athletic, even running the Boston Marathon.
 That all ended when he suddenly found himself battling severe migraines and brain fog along with a long list of intestinal issues.
 As a commercial truck driver, the brain fog and trouble focusing were especially problematic.
 He did everything he could think of to fix the issue from seeing a chiropractor to a neurologist, but nothing seemed to help.
 Eventually, his migraines became chronic.
 He’d experience as many as 17 in one month.
 Unsure where to turn next, his wife suggested he schedule a nutrition consultation at Nutritional Weight & Wellness.

 When Lon came in to see Melanie Beasely, RD, LD, he told her about the protein shake he’d been eating for the past six years for breakfast and lunch.
 It immediately raised a red flag.
 Even though Lon thought he was eating something healthy, Melanie explained that all of the fruit and juice contained too much sugar.
 This high sugar content was likely causing his headaches.
 Melanie also suggested Lon give up processed foods and instead eat small meals comprised of whole foods frequently throughout the day to keep his blood sugar stable.

 Melanie explained that all of Lon’s health issues were fixable, but he really didn’t believe her after seeing so many specialists who couldn’t help him.
 Over the months of not feeling well, Lon had become moody and irritable.
 Melanie explained, “This is all chemistry, not character.”